StefanHeng/test_ECG-Signal-Viewer/On-next-steps.md

-## Caliper measurement mode switch
+### Caliper measurement mode switch

 Caliper measurement is supported for both

-1. Synchronized: caliper measurement on 1 channel is broadcast
+1. Synchronized: caliper measurement on 1 channel is broadcast to all channels on display

 For now for simplicity, when users switch mode, all existing caliper measurements are removed